jorgecunhamendes/haskell-uno-binding/README.md

      necessary code to call the API; and,
    - `examples` showing different ways to use the binding.

+Information on how to build a cabal package that uses the UNO API is provided in the `README` of the `hs-uno` package.

 ## Running an Example

 To run an example, `hs_unoidl` needs to be compiled first and then the example